Admission to the University of Maine at Augusta

 Applications are encouraged only from international students who are able to fully fund their educational expenses from their own resources.
 To verify this, a certification of finances statement will be required for matriculation at UMA.

 CERTIFICATION OF FINANCES: The federal government of the United States requires international applicants who are not U.S. citizens or permanent residents to document their ability to meet all expenses incurred while studying in the United States before they can be considered for a student visa.
 You must submit the financial certification form and financial documentation once you have been formally admitted to UMA before your F-1 Student Visa will be issued.
+Students are personally responsible to bring with them sufficient funds for books, room and board, and other incidental expenses.

 FINANCIAL DOCUMENTATION EXCEPTION FOR ONLINE DEGREE PROGRAMS: International students applying to an on-line degree program (e.g., Information and Library Services) are not required to submit the Certificate of Finance.
 U.S. immigration policy does not require such documentation since online international degree students will not be traveling to or residing in the United States to complete the degree program.